A martingale representation theorem and valuation of defaultable securities: Valuation of defaultable securities

+As it was aforementioned, the four defaultable securities of Theorem \ref{contractsStructures} have their mortality and/or longevity securities counterparts.
+In fact, in life insurance, the security with payoff $gI_{\{\tau>T\}}$ is known as a pure endowment insurance with benefit $g$.
+This insurance contract pays $g$ dollars at time $T$ if the insured survives.
+In life insurance, the security with payoff $K_{\tau}I_{\{\tau\leq T\}}$ is called a term insurance contract with benefit process.
+This contract pays $K_{\tau}$ at $\tau$ if the insured dies before or at the term of the contract.
+The security with payoff $G_T=P(\tau>T|{\cal F}_T)$ is very popular in life insurance and is called a zero-coupon longevity bond.
+It is an insurance contract that pays the conditional survival probability at term $T$, and it plays important role in the securitization process.
+The security with payoff $gI_{\{\tau>T\}}+K_{\tau}I_{\{\tau\leq T\}}$ is known as endowment insurance contract with benefit pair $(g,K)$.

-\begin{remark} {\rm{(a)}} The stochastic structures of the securities price processes described in Theorem \ref{contractsStructures} allow us to single out all types of risks that each security bears.
-This is very important for the mortality/longevity securitization process.
-In fact, mortality securities with no second type of mortality risk will be irrelevant in reducing this type of risk in the securitization process.\\ {\rm{(b)}} By comparing (\ref{PureEndowment}), (\ref{TermInsurance}) and (\ref{LongevityBond}), we conclude that the pure endowment insurance and the term insurance contracts possess the same type of risks, while the longevity bond bears the second type of pure mortality risk given by $\left(\E[G_T\ \big|\ {\cal G}_{\tau}]-\xi^{(G)}_{\tau}\right)I_{\Lbrack\tau, +\infty\Lbrack}$.
+\begin{remark} {\rm{(a)}} The stochastic structures of the securities' value processes described in Theorem \ref{contractsStructures} allow us to single out all types of risks that every security possesses.
+This is very important for the risk management of the extra uncertainty borne by $\tau$.
+In life insurance, this is important for the mortality and/or longevity securitization process.
+In fact, defaultable securities with no second type of pure default risk will be irrelevant in reducing this type of risk in the risk management process.\\ {\rm{(b)}} By comparing (\ref{PureEndowment}), (\ref{TermInsurance}) and (\ref{LongevityBond}), we conclude that both the first and the second type of defaultable securities possess the same type of risks, while the third type of defaultable security bears, in addition, the pure mortality risk of type two given by $\left(\E[G_T\ \big|\ {\cal G}_{\tau}]-\xi^{(G)}_{\tau}\right)I_{\Lbrack\tau, +\infty\Lbrack}$.
 As proved in the previous subsection, this risk is orthogonal to the other risks (i.e. the financial risk and the pure mortality risk of the first type).
 This second type of pure mortality risk, in the longevity bond, vanishes if and only if

 due to the fact that we always have